 - Addressable: A data product should have a unique address following a global convention to ensure users can programmatically access it.
 Ease of use is a data product objective so it’s important for common conventions to be developed.

 - Trustworthy and truthful: Data is king, data is the new oil, we know the terms.
 If data isn’t trustworthy and truthful then it’s no use.
 Data product owners must take ownership of data quality and adhere to an approved service level objective.
 This also includes ensuring metadata is included to provide data customers with data provenance and lineage.
+If you intend on treating data as a product, you might want to think about Data Contracts, more information about these contracts can be found in this excellent blog by Chad Sanderson.

 - Self-describing with semantics and syntax: As discussed, an integral part of a data product is to ensure that data customers can serve themselves with their data requirements with no hand-holding.
 Data schemas with well described semantics and syntax will help achieve self-serve data products.